 Hot weather and cool refreshing recipes go hand in hand.
 This classic macaroni salad recipe is a real crowd pleaser!
 It’s perfect for picnics, potlucks, and backyard BBQs.
 Growing up I remember attending huge family reunions at a popular park downtown.
 My Dad comes from a large family, so when everyone got together the potlucks were amazing.
-There was everything from hot dogs and hamburgers, flats of enchiladas, to standard American picnic fare.
+There was everything from hot dogs and hamburgers, flats of enchiladas and carnitas, to standard American picnic fare.
 I fondly recall big Tupperware bowls of macaroni salad with paprika sprinkled on top, and large buckets of southern fried chicken set up on red-and-white checkered tablecloths.

 Macaroni Salad Ingredients